LuizKraisch/flickmemo-api/README.md

 ## About the App

-Flickmemo is a mobile app that helps to organize the movies that you saw or want to see.
-It allows users to discover new movies based on their interests, review them or add them to their watchlist.
+Flickmemo is a mobile app that helps to organize the movies that you see or want to see.
+It allows users to discover new movies based on their interests, review them, or add them to their watchlist.
 All this is powered by The Movie Database [free API](https://developer.themoviedb.org/docs).

 Flickmemo provides an intuitive and easy-to-use interface to provide the best experience.
-The motivation to build it is to have a simple and a quick tool to add movies without having to create accounts in tons of places.
+The motivation to build it is to have a simple and quick tool to add movies without creating accounts in many places.

 ## Requirements & Use cases